JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 Mr. Franklin’s determination, if it accounts for nothing else.

-“You will wonder, I dare say” (her ladyship wrote), "at my allowing my own daughter to keep me perfectly in the dark. _A D_iamond worth twenty thousand pounds has been lost–and I am left to infer that the mystery of its disappearance is no mystery to Rachel, and that some incomprehensible obligation of silence has been laid on her, by some
+“You will wonder, I dare say” (her ladyship wrote), "at my allowing my own daughter to keep me perfectly in the dark.
+A Diamond worth twenty thousand pounds has been lost–and I am left to infer that the mystery of its disappearance is no mystery to Rachel, and that some incomprehensible obligation of silence has been laid on her, by some